 As a screenwriter, Jodi has been developing a fictional motion picture called Monday’s Child, which explores how overturning Roe v.
 Wade would impact a community of women facing complicated pregnancies.
 She produced a staged reading in New York in 2009 with actors and has worked with numerous screenplay consultants to ensure subject matter accuracy.
 Consultants have included women with complicated pregnancies, leading reproductive rights activists, medical providers, legal scholars, and religious leaders.
 She is currently in the process of fundraising and casting.

-After years in Los Angeles and New York, Jodi Leib married Jon Coden in 2014 and now lives in the Detroit area, where she is primarily focusing on producing Monday’s Child and completing her credentialing as a Registered Drama Therapist.
+After years in Los Angeles and New York, Jodi Leib married Jon Coden in 2014 and now lives in the Detroit area, where she is primarily focusing on producing Monday’s Child and working as a Registered Drama Therapist (RDT).
 She has another thriving career as marketing professional in the healthcare industry, as well as in her husband’s family flower business, Coden Flowers.
 She launched an internet start-up in 2014 called 12Friends, which seeks to unite women through friendship and flowers by reinventing how women give and receive flowers with their friends.
 Jodi is a step-parent to Emma, 14, and a fur-parent to a golden retriever named Marty “McFly” Coden….
 Yes, he's named after Marty in Back to the Future because all the Codens are serious movie buffs.